 If you’ve seen any of the advertising for the new Galaxy S10 series then it’ll be the Galaxy S10 Plus that gets headline billing.
 This is the phone Samsung is really pushing and that makes complete sense considering everything this phone can do.

-Samsung Galaxy S10 Plus – Design
+Samsung Galaxy S10 Plus Design is gorgeous

-The Samsung Galaxy S10 Plus is a gorgeous phone.
+The Samsung Galaxy S10 Plus is a lovely phone.
 It’s a curvaceous slab of glass, with a metal rim and a screen that runs just about edge-to-edge.
 Put next to an iPhone XS Max and Apple’s latest phablet looks chunky, blocky and kind of ugly in comparison.

 The Plus model sits above the regular model in terms of size, offering a 6.4-inch screen as opposed to a 6.1-inch one.
 It’s a big phone, yes, but the curved back and front help it nestle comfortably in your palm.
 If you’re coming from a Plus or Max-sized iPhone, or an older Plus-sized Galaxy, then you’ll feel right at home.